jshaffar/Bash-Routlette/README.md

 This is probably the safest one to do, as long as all your files are saved
 ##
 ## death mode (aka avarda_kadarva): Will wipe drive permanently and make unrecoverable
 Obviously don't use this mode unelss your deranged or something.
-Will call number 5 on this list https://www.techworm.net/2016/10/10-lethal-linux-commands-never-execute.html, and make hard drive permanetly unrecoverable.
+Will call number 5 on this list https://www.techworm.net/2016/10/10-lethal-linux-commands-never-execute.html, and make hard drive permanently unrecoverable.
 I have not tested this yet for obvious reasons so it might not work who knows.